-de-encapsulating RTF reader: An RTF reader (as defined in [MS-RTF]) that recognizes that the input RTF document contains an encapsulated HTML or plain text document and extracts the original HTML or plain text document to render it instead of the encapsulating RTF content.

-- document: A collection of text and formatting information.
-One example of a document is an e-mail message body. - encapsulating RTF writer: An RTF writer (as defined in [MS-RTF]) that produces an RTF document as a result of format conversion from other formats (such as plain plain text or HTML), and also stores the original document in a form that allows for subsequent retrieval. - encapsulation: The encoding of one document in another document in a way that allows the first document to be recreated in a form nearly identical to its original form. - format conversion: The process of converting a text document from one text format (such as RTF, HTML, or plain text) to another text format.
-The result of text conversion is usually a new document that is an approximate rendering of the same information. - HTML element: The element specified in [HTML401].
+- de-encapsulating RTF reader: An RTF reader (as defined in [MS-RTF]) that recognizes that the input RTF document contains an encapsulated HTML or plain text document and extracts the original HTML or plain text document to render it instead of the encapsulating RTF content. - document: A collection of text and formatting information.
+One example of a document is an email message body. - encapsulating RTF writer: An RTF writer (as defined in [MS-RTF]) that produces an RTF document as a result of format conversion from other formats (such as plain text or HTML), and also stores the original document in a form that allows for subsequent retrieval. - encapsulation: The encoding of one document in another document in a way that allows the first document to be recreated in a form that is nearly identical to its original form.

+[MS-OXRTFEX] - v20090712 Rich Text Format (RTF) Extensions Specification format conversion: The process of converting a text document from one text format (such as RTF, HTML, or plain text) to another text format.
+The result of text conversion is usually a new document that is an approximate rendering of the same information.

+HTML element: The element specified in [HTML401].